Last updated on October 17th, 2018

 $6-7 per person.
 CLOSED IN 2018 DUE TO REMODEL

-Any other recommendation for family-friendly haunts?
+Any other recommendation for kids Halloween activities?
 Feel free to post them in the comments.
 I’m always looking for something new.